Oukaishen/PaperNotes/feature hashing.md

 hash(Hi) = 0, hash(kaishen) = 1, hash(is) = 1, hash(using) = 2, hash(hashing) = 3, hash(trick) = 4,

-Then the final vector is (1,2,1,1,1)
+Then the final vector is [1,2,1,1,1]

-Notice that we just add 1 to the i-th dimension pf ther vector each time our hash function returns that dimension.
+Notice that we just add 1 to the i-th dimension of ther vector each time our hash function returns that dimension.
 Sometimes you can use a 2nd hash function that return {-1, +1} to determine whether it is add or substract.

 <br>

-There is one advantage for hash trick compared to the "one-hot" method.
+**[Pro]** There is one advantage for hash trick compared to the "one-hot" method.
 It is Friendly to online learning method where you can train on a dataset that doesn't fit in memory because you need to see each example only once.
 One-hot encoding will not work well with online learning beacuse to prepare dictionaries you need to see whole dataset first.

+**[Con]** feature hashing does not have good interpretation.